 Transportation is one of the core needs of every community as it provides access to goods and services.
-Transportation can also enhance the quality of life and economic development of society (Ewing, R., & Cervero, R. 2010).
+Transportation services may also enhance the quality of life and economic development of society (Ewing & Cervero, 2010).
 There has been a lot of research and studies in the past which suggest the involvement of transportation in facilitating the health behavior.
 Substantial research has proved the impact of the transportation system on human health concerning physical activity, safety, air quality, accessibility.
 Even though health is not the primary objective of the transportation system, there is evidence that changes in transportation network can reap better health outcomes.
 (Ross et al. 2014).
-Most of the studies from the past, analyze the link between individual factors from transportation and health and some studies deal with the relation of multiple health and transportation factors.
-This thesis tends to deal with the extensive relationship of various factors from transportation and health collaboratively to determine their link with mortality at the county level in Michigan using correlation tests and multinomial linear regression analyses.
+This study deals with the relationship between various transportation factors and human health collaboratively to determine their linkage with mortality at a county level in Michigan.

-1.1 Problem statement
+1.1 Research Problem

 Transportation and human health are interrelated to a varying extent.
 There have been many studies that suggest that transportation has a notable impact on human health.
 Transportation system has a significant impact on how different communities are designed and how it results in various forms of human health.
-Our research is mainly focused on physical activity and safety, which in general has a direct relation to human health associated with transportation.
-These factors contribute to significant parts of transportation that could relate to human health (Ingles, A., 2013).
+This research mainly focuses on physical activity and safety, which in general have direct relation to human health associated with transportation.
+These factors contribute to some transportation indicator that could relate to human health (Ingles, 2013).

-Previous studies are mostly about transportation and how it impacts health.
-The objective of the research conducted is to review the work done in this aspect and perform multiple statistical analysis of the assumptions on how different factors from the transportation system are related to human health.
-As mentioned earlier, changes in the transportation system can result in better health outcomes and can further impact changes in the mortality trend.
-Various studies provide varying suggestions based on their analysis and assumptions as referred to in the literature review section.
-The research tends to add possible justification of multiple proposals relating transportation and health factors based on the results of the analysis at the county level in Michigan.
+Previous studies mostly focused on transportation health impacts.
+The objective of the research conducted is to review the works done in this aspect and perform multiple statistical analyses on how different transportation system factors are related to human health.
+As mentioned earlier, changes in the transportation system may result in better health outcomes and may further impact changes in the mortality trend.
+Studies have provided various suggestions based on their analyses and assumptions.
+This research adds possible justification of multiple proposals relating transportation and health factors at a county level in Michigan.

-1.2 Background
+1.2 Research Objectives

-Transportation entities considered to impact human health, are further discussed.
-Transportation's major contributing factors that affect human health are physical activity, safety, and air quality.
-There are different socioeconomic, and transportation factors which can affect the scope of active transportation.
+Major contributing factors of transportation on human health are physical activities, safety, and air quality.
+There are different socioeconomic, and transportation factors which can affect the active transportation.
 Changes in these factors would help promote active transportation, which in turn suggests considerable health benefits.
-Varying health behaviors relate to the lifestyle and livability of a community.
+Altering health modifies lifestyle and livability of a community.
 Significant insight on active transportation and reaching out to communities with suggestions of adopting more livable and sustainable transportation measures are expected to reap out better health outcomes for the communities.

-The primary connotation of physical activity from transportation is "Active Transportation" which comprises of walking and bicycling measures for adequate health.
+The primary connotation of physical activity from transportation is "active transportation" which comprises of walking and bicycling measures.
 The guidelines from the United States Department of Human Health and Services (USDHHS) suggest that at least 1 hour of physical activity a week results in some health benefits, but an average of two and a half hours of physical activity a week reduces the risk for many chronic diseases and adverse health outcomes.
 Some major chronic diseases that physical activity lessens the risk of developing are hypertension, diabetes, arthritis, and heart disease.
-The levels of physical inactivity in the United States are a noted concern for health experts.
-Studies from the Center for Disease Control and Prevention (CDC) and other health organizations embody the fact that 30-40 % of the United States population engage in the regular physical activity, whereas 30% of the population is completely physically inactive.
+The levels of physical inactivity in the U.S. are a noted concern for health experts.
+Studies from the Center for Disease Control and Prevention (CDC) and other health organizations show that 30-40% of the U.S. population are engaged in the regular physical activity whereas 30% of the population is completely physically inactive.